sheblair/product-preview-card/README.md

 - As mentioned above, keep reviewing the differences between margins and padding, when to use one over the other.
 - I'm definitely getting better at using DevTools to make adjustments before going in and making the changes to my actual code.
 This is such a helpful process so I really want to continue doing this.

+- Update from 2023: I went back and fixed a lot of mistakes I made the first time I built this component.
+Too many to detail, but mostly to do with how I structured my HTML for the image, using fully semantic HTML, and using robust class names as part of a design system.

 ### Useful resources

 - [Resource 1](https://www.git-tower.com/learn/git/commands/git-restore) - This helped me learn how to discard uncommitted local changes in git.